YosysHQ/nextpnr/docs/faq.md

    migrating to nextpnr.

- * If you are developing Verilog FPGA code targeted at the Lattice ECP5 and need an open source toolchain, you may consider the **extremely experimental** ECP5 support in Yosys and nextpnr.
+ * If you are developing Verilog FPGA code targeted at the Lattice ECP5 and need an open source toolchain, there is also stable ECP5 support in Yosys and nextpnr.

  * If you are developing FPGA code in **VHDL** you will need to use either a version of [Yosys with Verific support](https://github.com/YosysHQ/yosys/tree/master/frontends/verific) or the vendor provided tools due